vbreksidler/vbreksidler/README.md

 _______________________________________________________

-- :telescope: I’m working as Software Developer in personal projects..
+- :telescope: Development student looking for an opportunity in the field.

 - :seedling: Student at PUC/PR.